-- 1. Before jobsite testing, the building envelope must be sealed (walls, roofing, windows, doorways, etc. installed). - 2.
-The installation area and materials to be installed shall be maintained at a minimum of 65°F (18.3°C) and a maximum of 85°F (29.4°C) for 48 hours before, during, and for 48 hours after completion of the installation.
+- 1. Before job site testing, the building envelope must be sealed (walls, roofing, windows, doorways, etc. installed). - 2.
+The installation area and materials to be installed shall be maintained at a minimum of 65°F (18.3°C) and a maximum of 85°F (29.4°C) for 48 hours before, during and after completion of the installation.
 Relative humidity level extremes should also be avoided.
-General recommended humidity control level is between 35 55%.
+General recommended humidity control level is between 35-55%.
 If a system other than the permanent HVAC source is utilized, it must provide proper control of both temperature and humidity to recommended or specific levels for the appropriate time duration. - 3.
 Test sites must be properly prepared and protected for the duration of testing to achieve valid results. - 4.
-Surface Flatness for all Subfloors: The surface shall be flat to 3/16" (3.9 mm) in 10 ft.
-(3050 mm) and 1/32" (0.8 mm) in 1 ft.
-(305 mm).
-To check flatness, place a 10-ft. straight edge, string, laser level, or another suitable method on the surface and measure the gap. - 5.
-Concrete Subfloors: - a.
-Concrete subfloors must be finished and cured, free of all sealers, coatings, finishes, dirt, film forming curing compounds, or other substances that may prevent proper bonding of the flooring materials (ACI 302.1 and ASTM F710). - b.
-Randomly check concrete subfloor for porosity using the drop water test.
-Place a 1-inch diameter drop of water directly onto the concrete subfloor.
-If the water droplet does not dissipate within 60 to 90 seconds, the subfloor is considered non-porous. - c.
-Concrete subfloors must have a minimum compressive strength of 3,000 psi.
-Concrete subfloors shall not consist of lightweight concrete or gypsum. - d.
-Moisture Testing: Perform either the preferred In-situ Relative Humidity (RH) Test (ASTM F2170) or the acceptable Moisture Vapor Emission Rate (MVER) Test (ASTM F1869).
-For acceptable moisture limits, please refer to the specifications of the adhesive of choice. - e.
-Alkalinity: Must test surface alkalinity (ASTM F710).
-A 7.0 to 9.0 pH is acceptable.
+Surface flatness for all Subfloors: The surface shall be flat to 3/16"(3.9mm) in 10 ft (3050 mm) and 1/32" (0.8 mm) in 1 ft (305 mm).
+To check flatness, place a 10 ft. straight edge, string, laser level or another suitable method on the surface and measure the gap. - 5.
+Concrete Subfloors: - Concrete subfloors must be finished and cured, free of all sealers, coatings, finishes, dirt, film forming curing compounds or other substances that may prevent proper bonding of the flooring materials. - Randomly check concrete subfloor for porosity using the drop water test.
+Place a 1" diameter drop of water directly onto the concrete subfloor.
+If the water droplet does not dissipate within 60-90 seconds, the subfloor is considered non-porous. - Concrete subfloors must have a minimum compressive strength of 3,000 psi.
+Concrete subfloors shall not consist of light weight concrete or gypsum. - Moisture Testing: Perform either the preferred In-situ Relative Humidity (RH) Test (ASTM F2170) or the acceptable Moisture Vapor Emission Rate (M VER) Test (ASTM F1869).
+For acceptable moisture limits, please refer to the specifications of the adhesive choice. - Alkalinity: Must test surface alkalinity (ASTM F710).
+A 7.0 to 9.0 pH is acceptable. - 6.
+Wood subfloors and underlayment panels shall have the moisture content tested using a suitable wood pin meter.